DavidTausend/aws-bootcamp-cruddur-2023/journal/week3.md

 ## AWS Cognito good practices

+Amazon Cognito is a fully managed service by Amazon Web Services (AWS) that provides user authentication and authorization for applications.
+To ensure the security of your Amazon Cognito setup, it's important to follow best practices.
+Here are some security best practices for Amazon Cognito:

 + Use a unique user pool for each application: It's recommended to create a separate user pool for each application rather than sharing a single user pool across multiple applications.
 This approach provides better isolation of user data and allows for more granular access control.

 + Enable multi-factor authentication (MFA): Multi-factor authentication adds an extra layer of security to the authentication process.
 It's recommended to enable MFA for all users, especially those who have access to sensitive data.